SMC242/uni-notes/cs/Algorithmics/Data Structures/Queues/Linked List Queue.md

 - [[#enqueue]] = [[Linked List#Delete-head|delete-head]] ($O(1)$)
 - [[#Queue-size|size]] would be $O(n)$ unless you store a `size` variable
 - Not vulnerable to overflows
-- Using a [[Linked List#Doubly-linked lists|doubly-linked list]] doesn't improve performance and worsens memory consumption
+- Using a [[Linked List#Doubly-linked lists|doubly-linked list]] doesn't improve performance and worsens memory consumptionn